Chiral differential operators via Batalin-Vilkovisky quantization: Flat vector bundles and Harish-Chandra descent

 \begin{dfn} A {\em $(\fg,K)$-principal bundle with flat connection} (or more concisely, flat $(\fg,K)$-bundle) over $X$ is \begin{itemize} \item[(i)] a principal $K$-bundle $P \to X$ and \item[(ii)] a $K$-invariant $\fg$-valued $1$-form on $P$, $\omega \in \Omega^1(P; \fg)$ \end{itemize} such that \begin{itemize} \item[(1)] for all $a \in {\rm Lie}(K)$, we have $\omega(\xi_a) = a$ where $\xi_a \in \cX(P)$ denotes the induced vector field and \item[(2)] $\omega$ satisfies the Maurer-Cartan equation \ben \d_{dR} \omega + \frac{1}{2}[\omega,\omega] = 0 \een where the bracket is taken in the Lie algebra $\fg$. \end{itemize} \end{dfn}

-The condition that $\omega(\xi_a) = a$ simply says that $\omega$ restricts to a connection $1$-form for the principal bundle $P \to X$.
-The Maurer-Cartan condition says that $\omega$ is {\em flat}.
-In particular, if $\fg = \Lie(K)$, then we recover the usual notion of a principal $K$-bundle together with a flat connection, i.e., a principal bundle for the discrete group $K^\delta$.
+In particular, if $\fg = \Lie(K)$, then condition (1) encodes the usual notion of a connection on a principal $K$-bundle, while condition (2) says that the connection is {\em flat}, i.e., we have a principal bundle for the discrete group~$K^\delta$ underlying~$K$.